sgmonusg/Stegnography/README.md

 # Stegnography
-A novel vedio stegnography technique using advance network encoding
+A novel video stegnography technique using advance network encoding